postgres/pgweb/tools/communityauth/sample/php/mediawiki/README.rst

 This provider implements a (fairly ugly) community auth v2 provider for mediawiki.
-Since the mediawiki API doesn't support external authentication (it reqiures there to be a username and password, which isn't always true, and can only pass those on to external services), this has to be done by browser interception.
+Since the mediawiki API doesn't support external authentication (it requires there to be a username and password, which isn't always true, and can only pass those on to external services), this has to be done by browser interception.
 Basically, we intercept the mediawiki login URL and redirect it.
 Upon receiving